apexskier/camlittle.com/content/posts/2020-10-11-react-and-typescript/index.md

 <details>

-<summary>A more complete example of a fully typed higher order component</summary>
+<summary>A more complete example of a fully typed higher-order component</summary>

 ```tsx
 import * as React from "react";